Veterans Advisory Board

 Speaker's Appointments

-- Wendy McClinton: Wendy Charece McClinton serves as Chair of the Veterans Advisory Boardand and represents Brooklyn.
+- Wendy McClinton: Wendy Charece McClinton serves as Chair of the Veterans Advisory Board and and represents Brooklyn.
 She served in the United States Army for a decade.
 This decorated Veteran served during the Desert Storm Persian Gulf Era.
 Wendy is an administrator with Black Veterans for Social Justice, Inc, and the National Association for Black Veterans.
 McClinton is the New York State Commander of the National Association of Black Veterans (NABVETS).
 While in the United States Army, McClinton was assigned to the United States Army Information Systems Command, Pentagon, Washington DC, the 118th Detachment Postal Unit, Pusan, Korea, and the 25th Infantry Division Light Mechanized, Schofield Barracks, Hawaii.
 McClinton is a graduate of the United States Army Logistical Management College, and she holds a BA in Theology from the Andersonville Baptist Seminary, and a Masters of Arts in Theology from the Rehoboth Theological Institute in Brooklyn, NY.

-- Ryan Graham Ryan Graham is an Air Force and Iraq War Veteran from Queens, New York.
+- Ryan Graham: Ryan Graham is an Air Force and Iraq War Veteran from Queens, New York.
 Enlisting after the 9/11 terror attacks, Ryan’s military service spanned six years from the 52nd Fighter Wing in Germany, working within the A4 directorate of the Air Force Special Operations Command (AFSOC) headquarters at Hurlburt Field, Florida, the Logistics Support Center under Air Combat Command (ACC) headquarters at Langley AFB, Virginia, as well as deployed in support of Operation Iraqi Freedom to Camp Sather, Baghdad International Airport.
 Since coming home, Ryan's broad experience includes working within the Fortune 500 and Aerospace industries as a Supply Chain Management professional, and has been active in the Veteran community and the VFW.
 Among his various roles, Ryan served as the Queens County Council VFW Commander from 2014 to 2018, representing 2,000 members throughout 20 Posts, and currently serves through policy initiatives as the Chairman of the Legislative Committee for District 1, as well as the Vice Chairman for Legislative Affairs for the Department of New York VFW.
 Locally, Ryan is the Commander of the Flanders Field VFW Post 150 in Corona, serves on the Veterans Advisory Council for Queens DA Melinda Katz, and served on Queens Community Board 10.
 Ryan holds a Bachelor of Science degree from St. John's University, and an MBA from Syracuse University.

 VAB Member Borough Representation & Contact Info

-- John Rowan (Queens)
+- Dennis Torres (Queens)

 Email: dennis.torres@qc.cuny.edu